McMurrich/Monteith

 McMurrich/Monteith is a municipality and census subdivision in the Almaguin Highlands region of Parry Sound District, Ontario, Canada.

-The municipality was formed in 1998 through an amalgamation of the former Township of McMurrich and the eastern two-thirds of the unincorporated Township of Monteith.
+The municipality was formed on January 1, 1998, through an amalgamation of the former Township of McMurrich and the eastern two-thirds of the unincorporated Township of Monteith.
 The remaining portion of Monteith became part of Seguin.
-Part of the area's name is named for John McMurrich.
+McMurrich Township (incorporated in 1891) was named after John McMurrich, and Monteith Township was named in 1870 after Andrew Monteith.

+Geography

 Communities

-The township includes the communities of Axe Lake, Banbury, Bear Lake, Bourdeau, Haldane Hill, McMurrich, Sprucedale and Whitehall.